Alone but Not Lonely

 As part of my speech, I’d commented that I’ve never had the good fortune to catch a sewin (sea trout).
 When I returned to the table and sat down next to Moc, he immediately offered to help me catch my first fish.
 “It is said that the sewin was the last fish to be created on that fifth day of creation.” said Moc, “After ample practice on all other species, at last came forth perfection.
 You’ve had your practice.
 Now we will fish for perfection!”
 We agreed to meet upon the banks of the River Teifi in June, when we would sit together, drink tea and talk softly as we awaited the arrival of sewin into the pools.
 Alas, it was not to be.
 Moc died suddenly on the 25th May 2015, aged 86.
 His passing was mourned by a nation of Welsh anglers and an equal number of friends and followers from elsewhere in the world.
 In my grief, I travelled to the Teifi Pools attempting to connect with the true spirit of flyfishing and to the master whose printed words had put fishing in Wales firmly in the hearts of flyfishers everywhere.

-My calling came while watching Moc’s ‘Life in Fishing’ programme, recorded for the Fieldsports Channel on YouTube.
+My calling came while watching Moc’s ‘Life in Fishing’ programme (shown above), recorded for the Fieldsports Channel on YouTube.
 Filmed with his son Hywel Morgan, the four-minute piece was set at Teifi Pools and contained his Eternal words:

 “I am in my earthly paradise now.
 This is where I come to escape from the madding crowds. …You switch off when you’re here.
 Alone but never lonely, because this is wild country and I’m part of it when I come here. …Fishing is a breakaway to take you to a different world.
 And you must realise that this is religion really with us – and not a sport.
 A way of life. …The world turns around fishing, and fishing has given my life a purpose.
 But you really live for the time that you’ve got to spare – and really the times you haven’t got to spare. …God we’ve got a lot to be grateful for.
 And I thank the Lord that I have been able to spend my time and my life here.
 Alone but not lonely.”